- Code red for conduct development

 Employee awareness and training

-Where staff are engaged in specialised activities, the training must also be specialised.
+Where staff are engaged in specialized activities, the training must also be specialized.
 There will always be a place for generic training and the ‘sheep dip’ approach on certain matters, such as a firm-wide code of conduct for example.
 However, this must be enhanced by relevant, job specific training which is tailored and includes practical examples relevant to the firm’s business activities.

 In order to ensure that policies and procedures are, and continue to be, appropriate and effective, they also need to be monitored and reviewed on a regular basis to keep track of the effectiveness of their policies and procedures.

 While the updated FCA guidance does not provide any specific regime or policy as to how an incident should be managed, firms should consider adopting a bribery-specific policy - which will go some way to meeting the FCA’s expectations - and seek expert legal advice from the outset when considering self-reporting policy breaches.
 While immunity from prosecution is not a likely outcome, updated guidance suggests that it may be a relevant consideration for determining whether or not to provide a more lenient outcome to an investigation or to pursue a deferred prosecution agreement.